NateKomodo/DiscordToMoon/README.md

 You should download messages in your discord server using this https://github.com/Tyrrrz/DiscordChatExporter and specify the format as json

-Put all of the JSON files into one directory (duplicate channels will be merged automatically) and run `DiscordToMoon.exe write folder-of-json-input output.png` to create the image
+Put all of the JSON files (should be one per channel) into one directory (duplicate channels will be merged automatically) and run `DiscordToMoon write folder-of-json-input output.png` to create the image

-You can then read this back into a file with `DiscordToMoon.exe read input.png output.txt`
+You can then read this back into a file with `DiscordToMoon read input.png output.txt`

+If you want to play around with the text to image functionality, put a string (any text) in a file and run `DiscordToMoon writeraw input.txt out.png`